traefik/traefik/docs/content/observability/metrics/opentelemetry.md

 _Required, Default="", Format="`<host>:<port>`"_

-Address of the OpenTelemetry Collector to send metric to.
+Address of the OpenTelemetry Collector to send metrics to.

 ```yaml tab="File (YAML)"
 metrics: